mattcroat/joy-of-code/posts/creating-content/creating-content.md

 I prefer to dump my brain on the page and let the prose flow before I tidy things up.

-## You don't Need A Fancy Microphone
+## You Don't Need A Fancy Microphone

 Almost every professional uses the [Shure SM7B](https://www.shure.com/en-US/products/microphones/sm7b?variant=SM7B) microphone which is reflected in the price costing around **$400** dollars, but you don't need an expensive microphone.